kubewarden/docs/docs/tasks.md

 This describes tasks that can be performed after you [install Kubewarden](/quick-start.md#install) in your Kubernetes cluster.

-Each task can be done separately; they are show here in a logical ordering.
+Each task can be done separately; they are shown here in a logical ordering.

 ## Test Policies